connergdavis/secure-ubuntu-server/index.md

 <hr />

 ## Chapter 9: Sandboxes
 Isolate programs in their own virtual machine to limit access to real resources.
 The guide uses Firejail, but Docker is a great alternative.

-### **Objectives**
+### Objectives
+- [ ] Install `firejail`
 - [ ] Run programs with `firejail`
+> Most programs do not need access to the vast majority of the resources available to the machine.
+Allowing that access
+> creates a large area for exposure.
+- [ ] Run programs with `firejail` and specific jail options
 - [ ] Create profiles for programs in `firejail`

-### **Why...**
-**Run programs with `firejail`?** Most programs do not need access to the vast majority of the resources available to the machine.
-Allowing that access creates a large area for exposure.<br>
-**Create profiles for programs in `firejail`?** Some programs are not compatible with the default `firejail` profile and require custom profiles to function correctly.
-That isn't a bad thing - `firejail` is designed to adapt because programs have very different sets of requirements.
+> Some programs are not compatible with the default `firejail` profile and require custom profiles to function
+> correctly.
+That isn't a bad thing - `firejail` is designed to adapt because programs have very different sets of
+> requirements.
+- [ ] Run daemons with `firejail`

 ### 9.0 Install `firejail`
 ```bash